Policy on Non-Discrimination

 Changes in other areas — such as cost, campus life, the housing arrangement — occur in an orderly fashion.

 Federal law requires institutions of higher education to comply with all state requirements for registration, licensure or authorization to deliver online or distance education to students residing in states other than the home state of the institution.
 Graceland University is registered by the Iowa College Student Aid Commission to operate in Iowa and to participate in the National Council for State Authorization Reciprocity Agreements.
 NC-SARA is a voluntary, regional approach to state oversight of postsecondary distance education.
-In addition to the grievance policy stated in the Student Rights and Code of Conduct section, students may contact the Iowa College Student Aid Commission at (877) 272-4456 or by using the following URL: https://www.iowacollegeaid.gov/sdrf-start
+In addition to the grievance policy stated in the Student Rights and Code of Conduct section, students may contact the Iowa College Student Aid Commission (Iowa College Aid) at (877) 272-4456 or by using the following URL: https://www.iowacollegeaid.gov/StudentDisputeResolutionForm

 Graceland University does not discriminate against any student or prospective student on the basis of race, color, religion, age, sex, national origin, disability or sexual orientation.
 We are a caring community dedicated to the physical, intellectual and spiritual well-being of each individual.
 Gracelanders join together to create an atmosphere of openness, mutual respect and diversity.

 Graceland University is a nonsectarian institution of higher education open to students of all faiths.
-Graceland was founded in Lamoni, Iowa in 1895 by the Reorganized Church of Jesus Christ of Latter Day Saints.
-Graceland’s sponsoring church changed its name to Community of Christ.
+Graceland was founded in Lamoni, Iowa in 1895 by the Reorganized Church of Jesus Christ of Latter Day Saints, now the Community of Christ.
 Graceland University continues its commitment to helping all students find their own path to success by providing a holistic liberal arts education that prepares students for contemporary careers and lifelong learning.

 More than a century later, Graceland continues its commitment to providing a solid liberal arts education along with professional preparation to a diverse student population.
-Today, Graceland students represent more than 43 states and 26 countries and can choose from more than 27 academic majors and programs, and 19 varsity sports.
+Today, Graceland students represent more than 40 states and 20 countries and can choose from more than 29 academic programs, and 20 varsity sports.

 Graceland began as a high school academy and a two-year college.
 In 1917 it became Iowa’s first accredited junior college.
 Graceland conferred its first bachelor’s degree in 1958 and became a four-year college in 1960.